""

 Course Description

 The purpose of this course is to provide participants with opportunities to focus on learning, teaching and leisure activities for sustainability.
-The on-line and campus sessions will be built on informed debate.
-Three major assignments will be expected together with student participation in organising classes, leading discussions plus a final assignment.
-The course is taught online and it is obligatory to attend 80% of classes during according to the course plan.
+Students do few major assignments, and fulfil obligatory participation in organising on-line classes and informed debate.
+The course is taught online and it is obligatory to attend 80% of classes according to the course plan.

 Examples of issues to be dealt with: